-Benefits of hiking, getting outdoors and connecting with nature
+Benefits of hiking, getting outdoors, and connecting with nature

 - Forest bathing – we’ll take a break on the hike and spend some time connecting with nature and with each of our 5 senses.
 We’ll spend 30 seconds each on each sense while in nature and it really helps people respect nature.
-If you’re only connected with technology, going from your home to your car to your office and not spending a lot of time in nature, you not feeling the connection with nature.
-By spending time on a hike in Colorado, we hope that people connect with nature more, respect it and in turn work to protect it.
+If you’re only connected with technology, going from your home to your car to your office and not spending a lot of time in nature, you not feeling a connection with nature.
+By spending time on a hike in Colorado, we hope that people connect with nature more, respect it, and in turn work to protect it.

-- Boost in serotonin: Social media likes that can give you a boost in serotonin, but getting out in nature can give you such a great boost that is really underappreciated!
+- Boost in serotonin: Social media likes can give you a boost in serotonin, but getting out in nature can give you such a great boost that is really underappreciated!

 Read more about the benefits of being in nature in our blog post.